acceleratedscience/openad_workbench/README.md

 To build your image and deploy on podman/docker run<br>
 `podman/docker build -t openad_workbench https://github.com/acceleratedscience/openad_workbench.git#main`<br>

+### Using Ollama
+**NOTE:** when using the `tell me` you must pass the ip address of your ollama environment as an environment variable into the contianer e.g. add `-e OLLAMA_HOST=<ollama-server-ip>:11434` to your `podman run` command.
+If you get asked for api key just `enter` through the request and your connection will work.

 To run your workbench<br>
 `podman/docker run -d -p 8888:8888 --name my_workbench openad_workbench`